adityaeka26/message-broker-perftest-web/README.md

-# Message Broker Performance Test with Dashboard
+# Message Broker Performance Test Tool

 A tool to calculate message broker performance.
 Current supported message broker: RabbitMQ, Apache Kafka.
 To run this performance test tool, you must install Docker or you can manually build it.